CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 #### ISMS.1.M1 Assumption of overall responsibility for information security by the management level [Institutional Management]
 The leadership and direction of a company or a public agency and the associated management tasks involve a high level of responsibility.
 This responsibility not only relates to the degree of goal achievement, such as business success, but also to the early detection and minimization of potential operational risks.
 These include, among other risks, those resulting from inadequate information security.

 It is a complex task to ensure a lasting level of security.
 This requires a systematic approach, a continuous and targeted security process.
 It is up to the management level of each institution to initiate, steer and control this process.
 For smaller institutions, this is often done personally by a member of the management level.
 In medium and large institutions, the information security task is delegated to a dedicated person, the information security officer.
-Depending on the size and type of institution, additional persons will be entrusted with security tasks, which they will perform exclusively or in addition to other tasks.
+Depending on the size and type of institution, additional persons are entrusted with security tasks, which they perform exclusively or in addition to other tasks.
 The overall responsibility always remains with the management level, regardless of how many people have been delegated security tasks.

 The management must be informed regularly about possible risks and consequences due to a lack of information security.
 It is advisable to draw the attention of management to the following points: